rlynch7321/cs1660-finalproject/README.md

 InvertedIndex.java is the MapReduce program deployed to the cloud that generates the Inverted Indexes.

 Lines in the files are first stripped of some punctuation like commas, periods, quotes, etc. Double dashes (`--`) are replaced with spaces.
-No filters were applied to  the words, simply because the program wasn't fully integrated, and without being able to actually generate the Top-N results, the need to remove overly common words from the output never arose.
+No filters were applied to  remove common words, largely because the program wasn't fully integrated, and without being able to actually generate the Top-N results, the need to remove overly common words from the output never arose.
 Each line is then tokenized and written to the context as follows:

 Key (Text) | Value (Text)
 ---|---